waelhammoudeh/pgadmin4-slackbuild/README.md

       user$ mkdir ~/.config/pgadmin
       user$ cp {script-directory}/pgadmin4.conf ~/.config/pgadmin
  7) Start pgAdmin4 on your desktop - first use maybe slow Starting.

+About javascripts bundles:
+ I build my package WITHOUT bundles, I think bundles will benefits server mode setup.
+I use and build the desktop application, you are on your own to setup server mode.

 Hope everything work great for all.